qutcode/qutcodebot/README.md

 Eventually, this bot will be on someones server, always on, but for the moment when I am on #qutcode I will have it on.
 If anyone wants to test their own version just change the `nick` value and you are good to go.

 Enjoy :)

+# Erlang QUT Bot [erlbot.erl]

+Currently it replies to anyone who addresses it by name.
+Erly[heh] commit.